rudolfdeschipper/ZeroCode2/README.md

 Paths can be relative to the path indicated in a loop.
 By default, a relative path refers to the closest (innermost) loop.
 Reference to loops further out can be identified by using the path from the loop (being a fully qualified path, i.e. from the start of a section in the model or a relative path itself).

-Alternatively, the construct "Loop" followed by a number (Loop0, Loop1) can be used, where the number designates the level of the loop, counting from outermost (0) to innermost.
+Alternatively, the construct "Loop" followed by a number (Loop0, Loop1) can be used, where the number designates the level of the loop, counting from innermost (0) to outermost.

 When referring to a path in a loop, the expression shall use the exact path as mentioned in the loop.
 In a sense, the path in the loop statement becomes the loop identifier.
 In case loop paths are repeated in nested loops (this is not impossible), the nearest loop with the matching path is selected.
 If an outer loop needs to be referred to, use the Loop<number> construct.